Michaelomh/Michaelomh/README.md

 - 🌱 I’m currently better my understanding of JavaScript, React and TypeScript
 - 🥅 My main 2021 goal: To be a great UX Engineer!
-- ⚡ Fun fact: I love to do graphic design and letter brushing
+- ⚡ Fun fact: I type using the Colemak keyboard layout!
+I enjoy doing creative things in my freetime.

 ### 🛠 &nbsp;Tech Stack ###